dumbpreacher/mqtt-locust/README.md

 * Highly recommended to use virtualenv when installing and running this test.
 * Python 2.7.9 or later.
 The code in this repo requires support for TLSv1.2, which is available starting in Python 2.7.9
-* The code in this repodoes NOT work with Python 3 due to Locust not supporting Python 3.
+* The code in this repo does NOT work with Python 3 due to Locust not supporting Python 3.
 * GCC (GNU Compiler Collection), required by Locust: ```sudo yum install gcc```
 * Locust: ```pip install locustio```
 * OpenSSL v1.0.1 or greater (also due to TLSv1.2)